Belerion

-Belerion (Βελέριον, also Latinised as Belerium or Bolerium) was the southwest promontory of the British Isles as described by Pythéas in the 4th century B.C..
+Belerion (Βελέριον, also Latinised as Belerium or Bolerium) was the southwest promontory of Great Britain as described by Pythéas in the 4th century B.C..
 Pythéas' original work has not survived, however he is epitomised by the 1st century B.C. historian Diodorus and the 2nd century A.D. geographer Ptolemy.
-Its inhabitants, otherwise unnamed, were said to be "hospitable to strangers" because of their tinworking industry, corresponding with the modern counties of Devon and Cornwall.
+Its inhabitants, otherwise unnamed, were said to be "hospitable to strangers" because of their tinworking industry, corresponding with the modern counties of Cornwall and Devon.

 Etymology

 Rivet and Smith (1979) suggest an etymology which associated Belerion with Belenos with the bel- element of Proto-Indo-European supposedly meaning "bright, shining".
 However, in the Leiden Indo-European etymological dictionary series the element has the meaning "strike, pierce" in proto-Celtic and "war, warfare" in Latin and old italic.

 Quotes

 Reference to Belerion only found in two sources from classical antiquity: the Bibliotheca Historica and the Geography.
 Both are secondary or tertiary sources, originally deriving from one primary source: Pytheas.